TTrishla/Case-Analysis/README.md

 ## Insights

+### TPOC products items such as tomatoes, potatoes, onions, and carrots, we will be using TPOC as a new terminology in our Insight and recommendations.

 I have determined that chicken is our most significant best seller when discounted more than 50%.
 I considered other products that consumers may purchase along with the chicken and determined that tomatoes, potatoes, onions, and carrots are used a lot when cooking with chicken.
 It could prove beneficial to look for ways to increase sales of TPOC products.

 Below are the demographic groups leaders in purchasing TPOC Discounted Products at higher than 50%: